Affiliate disclosure: This post may contain affiliate links. Please see our disclosure policy.

-Some days I just want a pickle, and nothing compares to a perfectly crisp home canned pickle.
-They top my burgers and hot dogs all summer long, but more importantly, in the winter time, they remind me that summer will come again.
+Some days I just want a pickle, and nothing compares to a perfectly crisp home-canned pickle.
+They top my burgers and hot dogs all summer long, but more importantly, in the wintertime, they remind me that summer will come again.

 The very best pickles cant be bought in a grocery store.
 If you want a good pickle, you’ll have to ask grandma for a jar or learn how to make them yourself.
 I kick myself every time I don’t can quite enough for a full year.
 In those years, I find myself scanning the supermarket shelves, hoping for anything that might qualify as a real pickle.